Fios-Quest/YouTube-Scripts/src/fun/3-things-others-should-steal.md

 So what's so special about Rust?

-Rust provides a complete test harness out of the box.
+Rust provides almost everything you need for testing out of the box.

 You get all the tooling you need to write unit tests, integration tests and one other kind of test we'll cover later, all without needing addition libraries or configuration.